Lucky-Lance/QAS-Bench/README.md

 ## Datasets

-You can download the dataset provided in thie paper at <a href='https://drive.google.com/drive/folders/1H4McsQkDzruVmYyhd2PaEep35C49LriB?usp=sharing'>this link</a>.
+You can download the dataset provided in this paper at <a href='https://drive.google.com/drive/folders/1H4McsQkDzruVmYyhd2PaEep35C49LriB?usp=sharing'>this link</a>.
 The format of the dataset is as follows:

 ```
 .